aditya123-ui/aditya123-ui/README.md

 ---

-## 📌 How I Work
+## 📌 How I Work (Engineering Mindset)

-- 🔁 Automate first, manual last
+- 🔁 Automation before repetition
-- 🔐 Security-aware mindset
+- 🔐 Security is part of design
-- 📊 Monitoring matters
+- 📊 Observability is non-negotiable
-- 🧠 Continuous learner
+- 🧠 Learn → Build → Improve → Repeat

 ---

-## 🎯 Career Goal
+## 🎯 Career Objective

-To start and grow as a **DevOps Engineer**, contributing to cloud infrastructure, CI/CD pipelines, and reliable systems while continuously learning from real-world environments.
+To begin my professional journey as a **DevOps Engineer**, contributing to cloud automation, CI/CD systems, and infrastructure reliability while continuously strengthening my skills in real-world environments.

 ---